 The ability to save a history of your copied items has a lot of advantages, so why should you think about deleting that history (or part of it)?

-If you are using someone else’s computer, you don’t want to leave your clipboard items where the owner can see them, especially if they were personal.
+If you are using someone else’s computer, you don’t want to leave your clipboard items where the owner can see them, especially if they are personal.

 Do you let anyone else use your computer?
 They have access to what is on the Clipboard.
 If you have confidential or sensitive data on there, It remains available and can be seen by everyone using the device.